-Most injured construction workers file their injury claims under the workers’ compensation commission.
+Most injured construction workers file their injury claims under the Workers’ Compensation commission.
 However, that does not mean that you are not entitled to the above types of compensation.
 When there is a construction accident it is often the result of a complex set of facts that have all come together to result in an accident.
-This means that while filing a workers’ compensation claim may be appropriate in many instances, in others filing a personal injury case may be the best method for you and your family to recover for your injuries.
+This means that while filing a Workers’ Compensation claim may be appropriate in many instances, in others, filing a personal injury case may be the best method for you and your family to recover from your injuries.

 - Repetitive Stress Injuries